Current Environment: Production

 How we care for neural tube defects

-At the Maternal Fetal Care Center, our multidisciplinary team of fetal surgeons, maternal-fetal medicine specialists, neurosurgeons, neurologists, pediatricians, urologists, and other experts evaluates each case individually to ensure that decisions about repair surgery consider the specific circumstances of both the fetus and the pregnant person to achieve the best possible outcomes.
+At the Fetal Care and Surgery Center, our multidisciplinary team of fetal surgeons, maternal-fetal medicine specialists, neurosurgeons, neurologists, pediatricians, urologists, and other experts evaluates each case individually to ensure that decisions about repair surgery consider the specific circumstances of both the fetus and the pregnant person to achieve the best possible outcomes.

 Neural Tube Defects | Programs & Services